TUDA-MUST/ChrisBox/ORDERING_INSTRUCTIONS.md

 The files are found in `./PCB/jlcpcb`.
 The gerber-files contain information about the raw PCB, the production-files contain the information about components and their positions on the PCB.
 The ordering process should look similar to the following screenshots:

+> [!NOTE]
+> The voltage generation for VRef (U1) is planned to be 1.6V in the schematic.
+In the JLCPCB tool and therefore in the exported data a 1.8V model is used due to production capatibilty (at the time of data export).
+A reference voltage apart from 1.65V is no problem due to the differential measurement, but is shifts the measurement range so that "zero" is not in the middle and more positive or negative values can be measured.

 <p align="center">
       <img src="/data/ChrisBox_JLC_1.png" width="49%">
       <img src="/data/ChrisBox_JLC_2.png" width="49%">